Growing Tulips from Bulbs: Tulip Care and Maintenance 101

 To deadhead, simply snip or pinch off the faded flower head at the base of the bloom, careful not to damage the stem or leaves.

 Pruning tulips means removing dead or dying foliage once it has yellowed and begun to die naturally.
 Don’t remove the leaves until they have turned yellow.
-Until this point, the foliage is still photosynthesizing and feeding the bulb for next year’s growth.
+Until now, the foliage is still photosynthesizing and feeding the bulb for next year’s growth.

-Don’t remove or cut back the leaves while still green, which can weaken the bulb.
+Don’t remove or cut back the leaves while still green, weakening the bulb.

-Planting bulbs in well-drained soil is vital to preventing bulb rot.
-If drainage is poor, consider raising beds or adding sand or compost to improve soil structure.
+Well-drained soil is key to preventing bulb rot.
+If your soil tends to hold water, consider planting in raised beds or mixing in sand or compost to improve drainage.

 I’ve been growing and caring for tulips in my cut flower garden for three years.
 I love creating a bouquet of spring flowers whenever I want!
 Here are some tips for harvesting tulips indoors.